 The festival is a project of the Athena Center for Leadership Studies at Barnard and Women and Hollywood, a leading voice for women in the entertainment industry.
 The Artemis Rising Foundation and its CEO Regina K. Scully is the festival’s founding sponsor.
-The eighth annual Athena Film Festival will be held Feb.
+The ninth annual Athena Film Festival will be held Feb.
 28- March 3, 2019.

 HIGHLIGHTS OF THE 2019 FESTIVAL